Protonk/Article-Feedback/readme.md

 - ggplot2 For plotting
 - Animation for saving animations (also requires ImageMagick)
 - MASS for a few regression models and utility functions
+- rjson for reading from Wikipedia API as needed

 ### Used for miscellany (or not used inside the script proper)